alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

   });
 </script>

-So now we have a way to draw a path from the start, as if it was being painted as a brush stroke.
+Now we have a way to draw part of a path, and as we advance the progress, it looks it's being drawn with a brush.
 The real code has a couple of extra styles -- in particular, it sets a stroke width and a [line cap][lineCap] -- but it's the way the animation uses the dash pattern that really stood out to me.

-Once we have our brush stroke, how do we use it to mask an image?
+Once we have our path, how do we use it to mask an image?

 [setLineDash]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash
 [lineDashOffset]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineDashOffset